- Miss R G Windmill (Head of Geography)

-- Mrs K. Robinson (Head of Sixth Form)
+- Mrs K L Robinson (Head of Sixth Form)

-Geography is taught in specialist teaching rooms by five enthusiastic full-time Geographers.
+Geography is taught in specialist teaching rooms by six enthusiastic full-time Geographers.

 At KS3 we offer a broad curriculum to build a foundation of geographical skills, show how geographical issues play a significant role touching all of our lives, and to inspire pupils.
 In the Fourths we include some GCSE topics so that Pupils can make informed an informed choice when selecting their GCSE subjects.